7 out of 10 4th graders in Washington, DC are not proficient in reading.

-- The Literacy Lab partners with Kansas City Public Schools and the Hickman Mills C-1 School District, where only 16% and 23% of students, respectively, read on grade level.
-In recent years, both Kansas City Public Schools and Hickman Mills have struggled to serve their high-need populations, and both school districts lost full accreditation.
-In response to lagging educational outcomes, Kansas City Mayor Sly James recently made improving early literacy one of his main education initiatives.
+- In response to lagging educational outcomes, former Kansas City Mayor Sly James (2011-2019) made improving early literacy one of his main education initiatives, sparking action and momentum throughout the city to support young readers.
 The Literacy Lab is proud to be a partner of the city in this mission.

-- The Literacy Lab also partners with Center School District and several charter partners.
+- The Literacy Lab serves students in Kansas City Public Schools, the Hickman Mills School District, the Center School District, and several charter partners.